 Students at the International Baccalaureate Diploma level must take as a minimum two languages- two from Group 1 or one each from Groups 1 and 2.
-The language students select from Group 1 is their best language or is the language in which they intend to continue their post high school studies.
+The language students select from Group 1 is their best language or is the language in which they intend to continue their post-high school studies.
 Bilingual students may select a second Group 1 language in lieu of a Group 2 language.
 This option is best for students who intend to attend university in a language that is different from that of the language of the country in which they live (e.g. a Jordanian student who intends to attend university in English).
 Otherwise, students must also study a Group 2 language, either a Language B or a Language ab initio.
 The focus of Group 2 languages is language acquisition.
-Language B focuses on acquiring language skills through the study of the language in context and is intended for students with some previous experience with the language.
+Language B focuses on acquiring language skills through the study of the language.
 Ab initio is designed for students who have limited exposure to the language and focuses on language in everyday use.

-At the DP level, students may opt to take their mother tongue as a Self-Taught A language if that language is not normally offered at the A level at IAA.
+At the DP level, students may opt to take their mother tongue as a Self-Taught A language if that language is not normally offered at I.A.A.
 The school will attempt to accommodate requests for Self-Taught courses pending the availability of tutors.